Rockson Yeboah

-Rockson Yeboah (born 2 August 2004) is a Ghanaian footballer who plays as a centre-back for Allsvenskan club IFK Göteborg.
+Rockson Yeboah (born 2 August 2004) is a Ghanaian footballer who plays as a centre-back for La Liga club Osasuna.

 Career

 Early career

 After playing for Ghananian clubs Bec-Tero FC, Techiman United and Young African Promises, Yeboah joined Super League Greece club AEK Athens on a one-year loan in June 2023.
 He spent his time in AEK Athens in the B team, playing 22 games in the 2023–24 Super League Greece 2.

 IFK Göteborg

 On 15 August 2024, Yeboah signed a four-and-a-half-year contract with Allsvenskan club IFK Göteborg.
 He made his debut in Allsvenskan against Halmstads BK on 23 September 2024, after being substituted in for Paulos Abraham in the 85th minute.

+Osasuna

+On 12 August 2026, Yeboah joined La Liga club CA Osasuna, for a reported transfer fee around €3 million, signing a contract until 2031.
+Göteborg retain a 30% future sell-on clause.